 - SAFE SEED - Sow Right Seeds has taken the Safe Seed Pledge and sells only Non-GMO heirloom seeds that are safe for you and your family.

-- This coral paeony reaches 28 inches in height as grows as an annual in USDA zones 3 - 9.
+- This red annual paeony grows 28 inches tall in USDA zones 3 - 9.

 Planting Chinese Asters